June 23, 2026, 9:05 am | Read time: 5 minutes

 How Old Can Cats Get?

-Of course, you can’t generalize the life expectancy of cats.
-However, most animals can live between 13 and 14 years under good living conditions—some even longer.
-Some house cats have become famous for their record-breaking ages, but more on that later.
-1
+Of course, you can’t generalize about the life expectancy of cats.
+However, it can be said that most animals can live between 13 and 14 years under good living conditions, some even longer.
+Some house cats have become famous for their record-breaking ages, but more on that later.1

 Outdoor vs. Indoor Cats

 How old the animals actually get depends on various factors.
-The safer the environment, the longer cats live.
-This means that indoor cats tend to face fewer potential dangers than outdoor cats, especially if there are roads nearby.
-Outdoor cats know their territory well and seem to have everything under control—but cars sometimes come faster than expected.
-Being hit by a car isn’t the only risk: if outdoor cats want to defend their home in territorial fights, it can sometimes lead to severe injuries.
+The safer the environment, the longer the cats live.
+This means that indoor cats are generally exposed to fewer potential dangers than outdoor cats, especially if there are roads nearby.
+While outdoor cats are well-acquainted with their territory and seem to have everything under control, cars sometimes come faster than expected.
+Being hit by a car is not the only risk: If outdoor cats want to defend their home in territorial fights, they can sometimes sustain serious injuries.

-Other animals can also pose a threat to cats.
-Our family cat, Jerry, was once on his famous roaming rounds when he dragged himself home bleeding one day.
-He was likely caught by a dog during his patrol and now bore a large wound as evidence.
-Jerry was nursed back to health with quick first aid and many vet visits, but it could have turned out differently.2
+Other animals can also pose a danger to cats.
+Our family cat, Jerry, was once on one of his famous roaming rounds when he dragged himself home bleeding one day.
+He had likely been caught by a dog while on his patrol and now bore a large wound as evidence.
+Jerry recovered thanks to quick first aid and many vet visits, but it could have turned out differently–a risk that indoor cats often don’t face.
+3

 Also interesting: When a Cat Becomes a Senior

-Medical care for animals is another important point.
-Regular vet visits can quickly identify pain or even illnesses.
+Medical care for the animals is another important point.
+If you regularly take your pet to the vet, pain or even illnesses can be detected more quickly.
 Regular vaccinations and deworming should also be done.

-Depending on the source, the exact age limits can vary slightly.
-Veterinarians recommend starting regular check-ups at around eight years old.
+Depending on the source, the exact age limits may vary slightly.
+However, veterinarians recommend starting regular check-ups at around eight years of age.
 As the animal ages, its needs change—both physically and behaviorally—and tailored care significantly contributes to its quality of life.

 Have you ever wanted to know how old your four-legged friend really is?
-These guidelines help you determine your pet’s age:
+This table helps you find out the approximate age of your pet:

 - 1-year-old cat = 15 human years